What Are The Tiny Red Bugs? How to Spot & Treat Clover Mites

 Proper non-repellent perimeter treatments and follow-up visits usually stop re-infestation.

-Are the products used safe for my home environment?
+Are the products used appropriate for my home?

-All products are EPA approved and passed our internal research standards for home use.
+All products are EPA registered and passed our internal research standards.
+We use the same products in our own homes.

 How long until I see results after treatment?